Get BibTeX from a DOI

 , make it executable (this should require something like chmod +x doi2bibtex

-assuming you are on a POSIX system), move it to somewhere on your path, and voilà, now you can now simply type doi2bibtex
+assuming you are on a POSIX system), move it to somewhere on your path, and voilà, now you can simply type doi2bibtex

 followed by any valid DOI, wait to the response to print out, and immediately copy the results into your favorite bibliographic piece of software.